mrbid/porydrive/README.md

 The Machine Learning or "neural" agents use a modified version of [TFCNNv1](https://github.com/mrbid/TFCNNv1/blob/main/TFCNNv1.h) and the supplied dataset was captured from ~6.4 hours of the Auto Drive algorithm playing the game.
 Two agents are trained from this dataset, the `steering agent` and `gasing agent` respectively.
 One controlling steering and the other controlling speed.
 The file [`globaldef.h`](https://github.com/mrbid/porydrive/blob/main/globaldef.h) holds the variables that configure the size _(HIDDEN_SIZE)_ and complexity _(HIDDEN_LAYERS)_ of the neural network.
 If these definitions are changed the neural network will need to be retrained by executing `train.sh`.
 Other hyperparameters can be configured in the `trainer.c` file itself after `createNetwork()`.

+There is one disadvantage to these two systems; they break the laws of acceleration and turn speed.
+These algorithms can set arbitrary wheel turn angles and speeds with disregard to acceleration limits or wheel turn speed limits.
+Or well, currently, a post-process could be added to enforce that transitions on these variables stay within such limits.

 ## Downloads

 ### Snapcraft